Founding Pilot Program

 -

-Weeks 3–4
+Weeks 6–9

-Workflow setup and testing
+Workflow implementation and internal testing

 -

-Weeks 5–6
+Weeks 10–12

-Validation and recommendation
+User validation and production recommendation

 Timing depends on hardware availability, data quality, system access, and customer response time.